Imran4424/HasKell-Programming-StepByStep/readme.md

 4. Write a program that read two numbers and display minimum
 5. Write a program that read three numbers and display maximum
 6. Write a program that read three numbers and display minimum
+7. Write a program that read three numbers and display median
-7. Write a program that read mark and display result in grade
+8. Write a program that read mark and display result in grade
-8. Write a program that read any year and display its leap year or not
+9. Write a program that read any year and display its leap year or not
-9. Write the code to check whether an input alphabet is a vowel or not.
+10. Write the code to check whether an input alphabet is a vowel or not.
 Both lower-case and upper-case should be checked
-10. Write a program to input any character and check whether it is alphabet, digit or special character
+11. Write a program to input any character and check whether it is alphabet, digit or special character
-11. Write a program to check whether a character is uppercase or lowercase alphabet
+12. Write a program to check whether a character is uppercase or lowercase alphabet
-12. Write a program to generate a simple arithmetic calculator
+13. Write a program to generate a simple arithmetic calculator

             hints:
                   enter two numbers: 6 5